What can your community do about broadband and how do you invest?

 Making the broadband investment decision

 When considering investments in broadband infrastructure community leaders have an opportunity – even an obligation – to look beyond the typical private sector business case of broadband and digital infrastructure.
-There are broader community benefits.
+There are broader community benefits for sustainable development.
 These benefits include:

 - Cost reductions for municipal services, as well as vital community institutions, such as schools and libraries.